 Working with the Git Repository

-Github is a global company based in San Francisco, CA, providing a cloud-based hosting platform for software developers worldwide.
-This greatly simplifies changes and updates to the software by allowing developer access to the code without directly accessing the original source code, allowing them to modify, debug, or add features to the code.
+Github is a cloud-based hosting platform for software developers worldwide.
+This greatly simplifies changes and updates to the software by allowing developers access to the code without directly accessing the original source code, allowing them to modify, debug, or add features to the code.
 Once tested and verified, the code can be merged back into the original source code.

 Changes made to the original code are automatically tracked.
 Without Github, anyone wanting to collaborate on an open-source project would be required to obtain the source code, make any modifications, then send it back to the person maintaining the project who would have to determine if the changes should be incorporated.
 The Github platform allows developers to share code with other developers worldwide.